Table of Contents

 Call the Lender

-The second method to apply for an unsecured loan is via the telephone.
-Users will call a dedicated number, and will be forwarded to a representative of the lender who will complete an application with you over the telephone.
+The second method to apply for a loan is via telephone.
+Users will call a dedicated number and will be forwarded to a representative of the lender who will complete an application with you over the telephone.
 Just like the online application, the representative will need to ascertain the identity of the applicant by asking a series of questions.
 A decision is often delivered in one of two ways.

 What Happens Next?

 Depending on the lender you choose, there may be other factors to consider when it comes to what happens following your application and decision.
-Some lenders may require more information, so your loan could be agreed in principal, with a final decision being made once all the relative documentation has been forwarded in.
+Some lenders may require more information, so your loan could be agreed in principle, with a final decision being made once all the relative documentation has been forwarded in.

 Regardless of whether you've made an application or online or over the phone, you will find that most lenders are able to transfer funds to an applicant's account within 24 hours.
 However, some lenders may have different working practices, so if a quick transfer is what you're looking for, it can be worthwhile making the enquiry before applying.

-Who Can Apply for an Unsecured Loan?
+Who Can Apply for Unsecured Loans?

-As there is the loan isn't granted based on what assets you have, a wider demographic is able to apply for a personal loan when other solutions may not suit their needs.
+As the loan isn't granted based on what assets you have, a wider demographic is able to apply for a personal loan when other solutions may not suit their needs.
 For example, a secured loan will often use the applicant's property as security, so those who rent would not be able to take advantage of such a loan, unless they owned property elsewhere.

 Applicants with Bad Credit